Welcome to the

 HIGH ACHIEVERS

-Only one opted in to the leaderboard.
-Congrats, y'all!
+Congrats, guys!
+Only one of those test takers opted-in to the leaderboard, so extra special congrats, Sherry!
 These are our high achievers.
-In fact, one person (who will remain anony-mouse 🐁) beat Hebba's score.
+In fact, one test taker (who will remain anony-mouse 🐁) beat Hebba's score + time. 👀

 THE BELL CURVE